 FROSTBITE IN PETS

-Watch out for these symptoms of frostbite in dogs and cats, in increasing degrees of severity:
+For cold weather pet safety, watch out for these symptoms of frostbite in dogs and cats, in increasing degrees of severity:

 - First degree: Pale, hard skin at the extremities that turns scaly, red, and swollen when warmed